 I remember taking the Great Ocean Road bus tour and experiencing Australia’s natural beauty first hand.
 I remember witnessing the 12 Apostles as they all stood tall and brave while the waves came crashing into them.

-I also remember managing to view a Koala in its natural habitat on the The Great Ocean Road bus tour, so all hope was not lost.
+I also remember managing to view a Koala in its natural habitat on The Great Ocean Road bus tour, so all hope was not lost.

-I remember making the mistake of non taking the sleeper car on the train back from Melbourne to Sydney.
+I remember making the mistake of not taking the sleeper car on the train back from Melbourne to Sydney.
 It’s a comfortable journey, but sitting down for close to 10 hours can be torture.

-For now, I sit and dream about my past travels and I often find myself thinking… when do I go back again?
+For now, I sit and dream about my past travels, and I often find myself thinking… when do I go back again?